 Measuring your HR initiatives at each of these different levels will give you more holistic and accurate sense of the impact on your organization, and can help you make a stronger case for each initiative — even if that ROI doesn’t directly translate to a dollar amount and, instead, is more linked to an intangible (but invaluable) asset like organizational culture.

 You can’t effectively measure the ROI of HR if you don’t know what exactly you’re measuring — which is why you need to set key performance indicators (KPIs).
 These metrics help you define what you’re trying to accomplish with your HR initiatives, and, just as importantly, how you’re going to measure success in reaching your goals.

 For instance, if you’re rolling out a new learning and development (L&D) program with the objective of driving productivity, you need to know how you’re going to measure whether productivity is improving.
 You could try the following:

 - Compare employee output with hours worked to see if they’re able to accomplish more.

 - Ask employees to fill out an anonymous survey to self-report how productive they feel each day

 - Track how quickly projects get done, and compare that to similar projects from before the L&D program.

 “[HR is] just like Sales, or R&D, or any other department in an organization,” Tulloch said.
 “What gets measured gets done.
 Plan, execute, measure, and refine.”

-Measuring the ROI of Human Resources isn’t as easy, simple, or straightforward as some other areas of business, but it’s doable.
-By taking stock of where you are, setting clear objectives and KPIs, and adopting a broad, multifaceted approach to evaluating the impact of HR, you can get a better sense of how your investment into your team, your culture, and your organization is paying off — and what kind of ROI your HR department is driving.
+By taking stock of where you are, setting clear objectives and KPIs, and adopting a broad, multifaceted approach to evaluating the impact of HR, you can get a better sense of how your investment into your team, your strategies, and your software is paying off — and what kind of ROI your HR department is driving.